resampled/dice/README.md

 Be warned that currently this software is in active development and not fully implemented.
 Please do not attempt to deploy or use this software yourself at this point in time, or you will be really disappointed.

+Read `todo.txt` for a list of features currently planned or in development.
 # Requirements
 Python 3.12.3 is used for development.
 Realistically, this app should work on any Python version supported by the latest versions of Django and the other packages.